metalsmith/collections/Readme.md

 ```

 All of the files with a matching `collection` will be added to an array that is exposed as a key of the same name on the global Metalsmith `metadata`.
+You can omit passing any options to the plugin when matching based on a `collection` property.

 ## CLI Usage